Types of Student Loans

 Federal vs. private student loans

-The National Consumer Law Center’s Student Loan Borrower Assistance Project is another a great resource for information on both federal and private loans.
+The National Consumer Law Center’s Student Loan Borrower Assistance Project is another great resource for information on both federal and private loans.

 Types of federal student loans